texas602/Pokemon/README.md

     pip install pyqt5

-You may run program through main.py to display info on terminal or run PokemonMain to display a GUI that show the information and image
+Run program through main.py to display info on terminal Run PokemonMain to display a GUI that display information and images of pokemon requested

+when prompted to search pokemon, you may enter 0 to terminate either program